HeebaEddouh/TriviaCodePath/README.md

 - [x] User can view the next question after tapping an answer
 - [x] User can answer at least 3 different questions

-The following **optional** features are implemented:

-- [ ] User can use the vertical orientation of the app on any device
-- [ ] User can track the question they are on and how many questions are left
-- [ ] User can see how many questions they got correct after answering all questions
-- [ ] User should be able to restart the game after they've finished answering all questions

-The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough

 https://imgur.com/a/9vzQHaS

-## Notes

-Describe any challenges encountered while building the app.

 ## License